Atheism: Arriving the Long Way Takes a Lifetime

 Dick must have doubted a lot to have irreversibly lost his faith.
 What happened to his mind?
-Perhaps he didn’t look different from the rest of us, but his mind must have been turned into rotted cheese.
+Perhaps he didn’t look different from the rest of us, but his mind must have been turned into rotten cheese.
 I wondered whether it was safe to be around him?
 He was older than I by a couple of years.
 Maybe that was it.
 Guys lost their faith when they got older.
 Maybe life felt different then.
 Older people thought about different things.
-Dick was the brightest kid by far in school.
+Dick was the brightest kid in school.
 Maybe that was the problem.
 He thought too much.
-Perhaps it was better not to be so smart.
+Perhaps it was better not to be too smart.
 I was probably 10 or 11 at the time, but I knew I didn’t want to lose my faith.
 I wanted to be like my friends, grow up, and become a man.
 Believe in God and all the saints and angels the way my dad did.
-I knew he believed with all his heart when he’d burst out singing “Holy God, We Praise Thy Name” in the middle of the day as he walked through the house.
+I knew he believed with all his heart when he’d burst out singing “Holy God, We Praise Thy Name” in the middle of the day for no reason at all as he walked through the house.

 Sins of the Flesh . . .

 Years passed.
 I grew older.
 I sinned a lot in high school.
 Mortal sins.
 Sins of the flesh.
 I was really weak.
 But I was honest.
 I always confessed my transgressions.
 I’d come out of the confessional, kneel, say my rosary as penance, and then look up to see my girlfriend kneeling near the confessional where the girls liked to go.
-She was praying reverently also.
+She was praying fervently also.
 I wondered if her sin was letting me unhook her bra Friday night we went out together.
 It could have been.
 I knew it was a sin for me.
 I owned up to it.

 More years passed.
 I graduated from college, got married, and went to work supporting my family.
 My faith felt threatened in those first years of honest-to-goodness adult life.
 My wife and I discussed it.
 We had tired of the same rituals every Sunday, year in and year out.
 Nothing inspired us anymore.
 We were not feeling God’s love and feeling close to Jesus the way we had at one time.
-We wanted our faith to become alive again.
-Inspire us.
+We wanted our faith to inspire us.
 We decided to change parishes and get a fresh start with congregation more in step with the times, one where they sang contemporary hymns like “Kumbaya, My Lord” and “Michael Row Your Boat to Shore” accompanied by a black guy on guitar.
 We joined a discussion group.

 Our group even went so far as to talk about setting up our own community.
 We rented a big older hotel on a lake in Wisconsin and vacationed together, children and all.
 Couples took turns cooking.
 After supper, we discussed our faith and entertained ourselves with board games.
 We thought enlisting a priest to say Mass privately for our group would intensify everyone’s resolve.
 It provided a spark.
 The feeling of autonomy was new.
 We had control of our own worship.
 Our own church – almost.
-But slowly, all that radicalism lost steam.
+But slowly, all that radicalism faded.
 Nobody wanted to sell their home and buy into a condo where we would all live as a community.
 Sharing a garden and a lawnmower sounded great, but too much was getting in the way.
 We were not cut out to be communal Christians.